penultimonkey/penultimonkey/README.md

-Typing almost perfect sense since almost before the beginning.
+Typing almost perfect sense since almost before teh begnning.

 <!---
 penultimonkey/penultimonkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.